BloxyBlitz/MongolianDex-Terms-of-Service/README.md

 - The MongolianDex Team is not responsible for any loss, damage, or inconvenience caused by the use of the bot.
 Use the bot at your own risk.

 9. Intellectual Property
-- All collectibles, artwork, bot content, and game mechanics associated with Empireballs remain the property of the Empireballs Team unless otherwise stated so.
+- All collectibles, artwork, bot content, and game mechanics associated with MongolianDex remain the property of the MongolianDex Team unless otherwise stated so.
 - Users may not copy, redistribute, or commercially exploit MongolianDex content without permission.

 10. Availability